+Between the Topiary Garden and the house, there is an outdoor heated swimming pool with diving board, electrically operated cover and flagstone surround.
+The pool is screened from the garden by further clipped yew hedges, lavender and rose bordered path leading from it to the house.
 To the west of the house is a sunken rose garden with wide, crazy paving stone paths, a stone plinth and armillary sphere.
-A door leads into the Drawing Room, above which is an ornately carved Shurley family coat of arms and architrave dating from 1600.
+A door leads into the Drawing Room, above which is an ornately carved Shurley family coat of arms and architrave.